-Our structural engineers and chartered surveyors work together to closely manage your project, ensuring that construction is well-planned, well-executed and completed on time without extra hidden costs.
+Our chartered project management surveyors work together with our structural engineers to closely manage your project, ensuring that construction is well-planned, well-executed and completed on time without extra hidden costs.

-By helping to ensure that repair and reinstatement works stay on schedule and on budget, we make the process of getting businesses and properties up and running as smooth as possible.
+By helping to ensure that building, refurbishment, repair and reinstatement works stay on schedule and on budget, we make the process of getting businesses and properties up and running as smooth as possible.

 Want to know more?

-- Our team of chartered surveyors and structural engineers have the expertise needed to ensure that your project runs smoothly and is delivered to the highest standard.
+- Whether you are looking to refurbish a property, start a new project or upgrade the energy efficiency of your building, our team of chartered surveyors and structural engineers have the expertise needed to ensure that your project runs smoothly and is delivered to the highest standard.

 - Unlike other contract administration firms, we have in-house chartered structural engineers, who work closely with our surveyors to provide comprehensive assessments of defects, detailed specifications of the works required and expert advice on the optimal methods of construction.